uoou/AWildernessOfDragons/essay.md

 Here is where we begin our own argument....

+(Everything between here and the bibliography are simply rough notes to be deleted.
+They should properly be put in a blog or a Wiki (and perhaps will be), but they are here for now because they arose by way of a dialogue with Tom Hillman's extended notes on dreams in LOTR, and I take those notes to be the main basis for the body of our essay.)

 Tom: 3 additional things to consider:
 1)	The references to the dreams of elves and to memory at FR 2.viii.379; TT 3.ii.429 and 442.